Ebbets Field: Legacy

-Ebbets Field was one of several historic major league ballparks demolished in the 1960s.
+Ebbets Field was one of several historic MLB ballparks demolished in the 1960s.
 Of the many teams that uprooted in the 1950s and 1960s, the Dodgers' legacy perhaps has lingered the longest.
-Roger Kahn's acclaimed book The Boys of Summer and Frank Sinatra's song "There Used to Be a Ballpark" mourned the loss of places like Ebbets Field and their time.
+Roger Kahn's acclaimed book The Boys of Summer and Frank Sinatra's song "There Used to Be a Ballpark" mourned the loss of places such as Ebbets Field and their time.

 The story of Ebbets Field and the Brooklyn Dodgers' move to Los Angeles were further chronicled by historian Doris Kearns Goodwin, figured into the plot of the film Field of Dreams, were featured in an entire episode of Ken Burns' acclaimed public-television documentary Baseball, as well as a 2007 HBO documentary called Brooklyn Dodgers: Ghosts of Flatbush.

-By 2006 the Dodgers had played as many years in Dodger Stadium as they had at Ebbets Field, matched by the New York Mets' duration in Shea Stadium from 1964 to 2008.
+By 2006, the Dodgers had played as many years in Dodger Stadium as they had at Ebbets Field, matched by the New York Mets' duration in Shea Stadium from 1964 to 2008.

 When the New Jersey Nets of the National Basketball Association moved to Brooklyn in 2012, marking a return of major-league professional sports to the borough after a 55-year absence, they installed the Ebbets Field flagpole in front of their home arena, the Barclays Center.